CaptRat/CaptRat.github.io/_posts/2016-12-22-coding_really.markdown

 I like Flatiron's frank admission, right in the first paragraphs but throughout the curriculum, social media content and interviews, that learning code is very hard, at first.
 I like the collaboration of this program's community.
 I've found self-teaching to be tremendously solitary and believe this is a better way, for me.
 I'm old school enough to want the traditional back&forth of a lively topic rippling through a cohort and inspiring discourse.

 I think coding is much harder alone.
-It's hard to know where to find answers if one doesn't know exactly how one is stuck  That's where colleagues are so helpful.
+It's hard, and discouraging, to not know where to find answers because I don't know exactly how I am stuck.
+That's what stuck is!
+That's where colleagues are so helpful.

 So thank you, "community" and please continue to strike up conversations and offer tips, slightly-relevant distractions and camaraderie on our journey.